k3ithl1m/algorithmQuestions/README.md

 #Binary Search Trees
 ===================
 @TODO Keith
-However, there is a different kind of tree called BST
+However, there is a different kind of tree called BST.
+BST is defined as a tree where the: left children is smaller and equal to it's ancestors. right children is bigger than it's ancestors.

+Knowing that left child > root > right child: if we were to do an inorder traversal, where we visit the left child first, then current node, then right We then know that the visited nodes in this traversal would be: smallest to largest.

+With that knowledge, we can do a lot of [things](https://leetcode.com/problems/recover-binary-search-tree/) with inorder traversing a BST.

 #Depth First Search (DFS)